samarohith/Relay-based-Peer-to-Peer-System/README.md

 ![]({{site.baseurl}}/diagram.png)

 **Initially**, the Peer_Nodes will connect to the Relay_Server using the TCP port already known to them.
-After successful connection, all the Peer_Nodes provide their information (IP address and PORT) to the Relay_Server and close the connections (as shown in Figure 1).
+After successful connection, all the Peer_Nodes provide their information (IP address and PORT) to the Relay_Server and close the connections.
 The Relay_Server actively maintains all the received information with it.
 Now the Peer_Nodes will act as servers and wait to accept connection from Peer_Clients (refer phase three).

 **In second phase**, the Peer_Client will connect to the Relay_Server using the server’s TCP port already known to it.
 After successful connection; it will request the Relay_Server for active Peer_Nodes